VincentChen0110/personal-web/content/authors/admin/_index.md

 highlight_name: true
 ---

-Vincent Chen is a professor of artificial intelligence at the Stanford AI Lab.
-His research interests include distributed robotics, mobile computing and programmable matter.
-He leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a research assistant in the institute of information science in Academia Sinica!
+I am currently conducting research in the NLPSA lab.
+My research interests include deep learning and natural language processing.
+I am currently working on to create coherent and fun text (e.g., stories) based on an image stream.
+Also, I aim to create a general metric for Natural Language Generation to evaluate the true quality of generated text!

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/demo_resume.pdf" "newtab" >}}resumé{{< /staticref >}}.